 You can book an appointment with a research specialist for free.

 You can meet in study spaces for free.

 You can use physical computing resources and software for free.

 The library is also an access point for printing on campus.
 See the CIS Knowledge Base for more info on printing.

-Most of Brown's electronic resources are accessible from off campus.
-More information is available on our main website.
+Most of Brown's electronic resources are accessible from off campus by using the VPN or accessing resources by using the links on the library's website.